 Let’s get something else out of the way.
 The words “natural” and “organic” don’t mean anything in beauty.
 The FDA doesn’t regulate the use of those words so don’t let brands fool you.
 A company could put “natural” on a tube of carcinogens and no one would stop them.
 Well, probably not that extreme but you get what I mean.
 Be smart!

-Lots of companies are starting to catch on to the importance of safe ingredients.
+Lots of companies are starting to catch on to the importance of safe beauty product ingredients.
 I combed through Sephora website for 3 hours before the VIB sale to find products with acceptable formulas.
 I was pleasantly surprised to see tons of brands calling out their product was formulated without parabens (endocrine or hormone disrupters), phthalates (endocrine disrupters which can cause birth defects), or hydroquinone (linked to cancer and organ toxicity).
 I know some of what I just said can be scary.
 It is scary.
 But instead of focusing on the worst, focus on what you can do about it.
 Educate yourself.
 Just read!
 Read the ingredients in your beauty products!

 Think about your last trip to the grocery store.
 Have you ever picked the organic apples over the regular apples?
 I know I have!
 Makes me feel better!
 Or what if you have a nut allergy.
 You wouldn’t eat something without knowing what’s inside of it, right?
 Think of these chemicals as your allergies – except the impact of using them over the course of your life can be way worse.
 There’s a reason why the frequency of breast cancer is on the rise in women as well as the instances of infertility.
 Yikes!